rogerbf/sequential-map/README.md

 # sequential-map

-Creates a new array with the results of calling a provided projection function on each element in a array.
+Creates a new array with the results of calling a provided promise yielding projection function on each element in a array.

 ## usage